mvolkmann/blog/src/swift-ui.md

     and filled (used for most likely action)
   - can include an SF Symbol icon
   - can have a role of normal, primary, cancel, or destructive
-  - can be a close button (x in circle) that closes the parent view
+  - can be a close button (x in a circle) that closes the parent view
-  - can be an info button (i in circle) that displays information about the parent view
+  - can be an info button (i in a circle) that displays information about the parent view
   - SwiftUI creates this with `Button`